exercism/v3/languages/csharp/exercises/concept/string-formatting/.docs/after.md

-Mechanisms for formatting strings are many and various in C#/.NET; everything from simple concatenation of objects through calls to the overridden `object.ToString()` method to use of , [`ICustomFormatter`][custom-formatter] (not covered in this exercise.
+Mechanisms for formatting strings are many and various in C#/.NET: everything from simple concatenation of objects through calls to the overridden `object.ToString()` method to use of [`ICustomFormatter`][custom-formatter] (not covered in this exercise.

-The two most common mechanism for formatting strings are [string interpolation][string-interpolation] and [String.Format()][string-format].
+The two most common mechanisms for formatting strings are [string interpolation][string-interpolation] and [String.Format()][string-format].
 The [`StringBuilder`][string-builder] (cross-ref-tba) class can also be used to build up a string if there is complexity such as multiple lines involved.

 #### Composite Formatting

-`String.Format()` takes a string (referred to in the documentation as a _composite format_) comprising fixed text comprising placeholders (known in the documentation as a _format item_) and a variable number of arguments.
+`String.Format()` takes a string (referred to in the documentation as a _composite format_) comprising fixed text and placeholders (known in the documentation as a _format items_) and a variable number of arguments.
 The return value resolves each _format item_ using the corresponding argument and combines the resolved values with the fixed text.

 ```csharp
 string.Format("I had {0} bitcoins on {1}, the day I forgot my password.", 55.5, new DateTime(2010, 2, 25));